-- A. Demonstrate knowledge of the roles and responsibilities of the early childhood-grade 6 special education teacher and of other professionals who deliver special education services, including related and instructional service providers. - B. Demonstrate knowledge of effective strategies to advocate for improved outcomes for students with exceptionalities needing varying levels of support and their families while considering their social, cultural, and linguistic diversity. - C. Apply knowledge of the importance of and the process involved in setting short-term and long-term professional goals based on ongoing analysis of student learning, self-reflection, and professional standards. - D. Demonstrate understanding of the barriers that exist for students with exceptionalities needing varying levels of support within educational settings and how to work with decision makers to design environments and select curriculum resources that include supports that address a range of students' needs. - E. Apply knowledge of advocacy for social, legal, and environmental changes and/or priorities for students with exceptionalities needing varying levels of support and their families, recognizing students' identified needs. - F. Apply knowledge of advocating for family and student participation in the Individualized Education Program (IEP) process; Admission, Review, and Dismissal (ARD) committee meetings; and transition plan development.
+- A. Demonstrate knowledge of the roles and responsibilities of the early childhood-grade 12 special education teacher and of other professionals who deliver special education services, including related and instructional service providers. - B. Demonstrate knowledge of effective strategies to advocate for improved outcomes for students with exceptionalities who receive special education services needing varying levels of support and their families while considering their social, cultural, and linguistic diversity. - C. Apply knowledge of the importance of and the process involved in setting short-term and long-term professional goals based on ongoing analysis of student learning, self-reflection, and professional standards. - D. Demonstrate understanding of the barriers that exist for students with exceptionalities who receive special education services needing varying levels of support from early childhood to postsecondary educational settings, with consideration of graduation requirements, and how to work with decision makersstakeholders to design environments and select curriculum resources that include supports that address a range of students' needs. - E. Apply knowledge of advocacy for social, legal, and environmental changes and/or priorities for students with exceptionalities who receive special education services needing varying levels of support and their families, recognizing students' identified needs. - F. Apply knowledge of advocating for family and student participation in the Individualized Education Program (IEP) process; Admission, Review, and Dismissal (ARD) committee meetings; transition plan development; and the graduation plan decision-making process.